-Your business brand is responsible for cultivating first impressions, building recognition, growing your reputation and authority, and securing the trust and loyalty of your tribe.
+Your business brand is responsible for cultivating first impressions, building recognition, growing your reputation and authority, and securing the trust and loyalty of your soul clients and followers.

 Without a strong brand foundation, it can become difficult for your business to stand out from the competition and lead to rough travels on the road to woo-woo entrepreneurship.